AccelUp/binar-platinum-recipe-book/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.